The Bible continues to

 down to the gates.[12]
 Awake, awake, Deborah: awake, awake, utter a

 song: arise, Barak, and lead thy captivity captive, thou son of Abinoam.
+These verses show the importance of unity in a

-judge and prophetess, and she was also a leader.
-Fortunately, other followed
+nation.
+Deborah was a great judge and prophetess, and she was also a leader.

-She said that they offered themselves willingly
+followed her leadership.
+She said that they offered

-among the people.
-The judges followed Deborahs leadership.
-The judges are
+themselves willingly among the people.
+The judges followed Deborahs

-being spoken about in verse ten concerning them that
+leadership.
+The judges are being spoken about in verse ten concerning them that sit in judgment.
+Any nation would be a great

-leader, the generals, the other leaders, and the judges all on the same page:
+nation that had the top leader, the generals, the other leaders, and the judges

-all following the leader of the nation and all following God.
-Guess what you
+all on the same page: all following the leader of the nation and all following

-will have in a nation if you do not have that: division.
-This is what Jesus
+God.
+Guess what you will have in a nation if you do not have that: division.

-said about a nation that is characterized by division: A nation that is divided against itself cannot stand.
+This is what Jesus said about a nation that is characterized by division: A nation that is divided against itself cannot stand.

 A great phrase is found in